jtmoon79/goto_http_redirect_server/README.md

       The "to URL" field corresponds to HTTP Header "Location" in the server Redirect reply.

-      A redirects file entry has four fields separated by a tab character "\t";
+      A redirects file entry has four fields separated by FIELD_DELIMITER character, (default "\t");
       "from path", "to URL", "added by user", "added on datetime".
       For example,

         /hr http://human-resources.mycorp.local/login       bob     2019-09-07 12:00:00

       The last two fields, "added by user" and "added on datetime", are intended for record-keeping within an organization.

-      A passed redirect (either via --from-to or --redirects file) should have a leading "/" as this is the URI path given for processing.
+      A passed redirect should have a leading "/" as this is the URI path given for processing.
-      For example, the URL "http://host/hr" is processed by goto_http_redirect_server as URI path "/hr".
+      For example, the URL "http://host/hr" is processed as URI path "/hr".

       A redirect will combine the various incoming URI parts.
       For example, given redirect entry: